tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 To verify this, your conda command prompt should show `(base) $`

 [Video: Install Miniconda on WSL for Windows User](https://drive.google.com/file/d/1M6ioKVQ47084fMlXO03U2Aj2z910IFBR/view?usp=drive_link)

+Please refer to [Reference - Conda or Miniconda](reference.md#conda-or-miniconda) for more learning resource on Conda/Miniconda.

 ## DBeaver